Psst- For everyone asking what we did for Easter and what Clara found in her basket – check out those details here on Young House Life.

 living room, future dining room, office, playroom, bedroom, hall sliders, guest room, etc.

-the living room, the dining room, the office, the big hallway, the small hallway, the master bathroom, the guest bedroom, the playroom, the nursery, the sunroom, the hall bathroom, the guest bathroom, and the master bedroom(this is one of those slowly over time tasks- we’re thinking about tones seen here in this whole-house color scheme post of yore) Stencil the office walls Paint all the dark wood trim (beams, baseboard, crown) in the living room<–in a moment of oh-why-not we gray-washed the beams and love how they balance out the big gray sectional and avoid white overload since we hung a ton of white frames on the wall above the sofa Remove unnecessary bi-fold doors Frost the side door that looks in on the kitchen Remove the shelves next to the fireplace in the living room
+the living room, the dining room, the office, the big hallway, the small hallway, the en-suite bathroom, the guest bedroom, the playroom, the nursery, the sunroom, the hall bathroom, the guest bathroom, and the main bedroom(this is one of those slowly over time tasks- we’re thinking about tones seen here in this whole-house color scheme post of yore) Stencil the office walls Paint all the dark wood trim (beams, baseboard, crown) in the living room<–in a moment of oh-why-not we gray-washed the beams and love how they balance out the big gray sectional and avoid white overload since we hung a ton of white frames on the wall above the sofa Remove unnecessary bi-fold doors Frost the side door that looks in on the kitchen Remove the shelves next to the fireplace in the living room

 Prime and paint the paneling in the kitchen Redo the kitchen backsplash (check out overstock.com for tile along with clearance stuff from local vendors) Get all new kitchen hardware (check out local places, online stuff, and big box stores for a deal) Prime and paint the oak cabinets in the kitchen Finally refinish and reupholster the craigslist rocker that we got a while back Hang mirror(s) in the office for dry erase message board(s) to keep posts & projects straight

-- Replace a ton of light fixtures (too many to list) <– we replaced the one in the master bedroom, the nursery, redid the chandelier in the office and added a shade, and added recessed lights & pendants to the kitchen.
+- Replace a ton of light fixtures (too many to list) <– we replaced the one in the main bedroom, the nursery, redid the chandelier in the office and added a shade, and added recessed lights & pendants to the kitchen.

 - Remove all the door handles, hinges, and doorknobs in the house and refinish them in oil-rubbed bronze <— completed the exterior sliders and front door but no interior doors yet